zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/user-management.md

 description: Combining your efforts, expertise and resources.
 ---

-# Collaborating as a team with ZenML
+# Managing multiple users in a ZenML deployment

 Collaboration is a crucial aspect of any MLOps team as they often need to bring together individuals with diverse skills and expertise to create a cohesive and